 Christian men are called to be spiritual leaders in their homes and the world.
 It is the purpose of the Men’s Institute to help equip men to fulfill that role.
 Men’s Institute sessions are held one Saturday each month in the spring and fall.
 Sessions start at 7:30 AM and end by 9:00 AM.
 The Men’s Institute provides helpful teaching on specific life issues which require faithfulness from men.

-Pastor Otto Skoog will be teaching at the next Men’s Institute on February 27, 2021, from 7:30-9:00 AM in the Commons.
+Pastor Mike Summers will be teaching at the next Men’s Institute on March 27, 2021, from 7:30-9:00 AM in the Commons.
 We look forward to seeing you there!

 “Created in the Image of God”